Chat-Wane/CRATE/README.md

 number of participants, without third party.
 Compared to Google Docs, (i) CRATE does not limit the number of simultaneous users, (ii) CRATE does not rely on service providers, thus your documents belong to you and whom you trust, (iii) CRATE does not include all text editing capabilities.
-In particular, it lacks of group awareness.

 CRATE is still in its very early stage of development.
 Therefore, the application may be buggy.
 Also, even basic functionalities are not implemented